 How the Moon Rose

-The story starts in college, where "most good things begin."
+The story starts in college where the narrator claims, "most good things begin."
 The idea for the Brick Moon comes to a group of close friends discussing a mechanism for more accurately telling longitude.

-The moon would be sent into a regular orbit along the prime meridian.
+According to their initial plan, the moon could be sent into a regular orbit along the prime meridian.
 Sailors would calculate their longitude based off the brick moon's celestial position at a given time and place, much the same way they use the North Star to figure latitude.

 The moon, they planned, would be a rough sphere 200 feet in diameter.
 It would be constructed of brick so as to stand up to the heat of air-friction resulting from its ascent through the atmosphere.